blairanderson/serverlessconsultants/plugins/serverless-offline-sns.md

 plugins:
   - serverless-offline-sns
 ```

+Note that ordering matters when used with serverless-offline and serverless-webpack. serverless-webpack must be specified at the start of the list of plugins.

 Configure the plugin with your offline SNS endpoint, host to listen on, and a free port the plugin can use.